mbadwa/DevOps-Projects/Countinous-delivery-for-Docker-Containers/continous-delivery-docker-containers.md

             $ systemctl status docker

-      - Add Jenkins user to the Docker group so jenkins user can also run Docker
+      - Update password and add Jenkins user to the Docker group so jenkins user can also run Docker

+            $ sudo passwd jenkins
             $ sudo usermod -aG docker jenkins
             $ id jenkins
             $ su - jenkins
             $ docker images
+            $ exit
-            $ reboot
+            $ sudo reboot

       NOTE: The reason Docker Engine is installed in Jenkins server is due to the fact that we will run build commands within the server